AntonioNoack/RemsEngine/README.md

 ## Ports

 - Linux, Windows by default
-- MacOS should be simple as long as Java is working there
 - [Android](https://github.com/AntonioNoack/RemsEngine-Android)
 - [Web (WASM) v1, currently very slow and limited](https://github.com/AntonioNoack/JVM2WASM); v2 is in work, not yet published;
 - [DirectX11 backend](https://github.com/AntonioNoack/JDirectX11), not perfect yet
+- MacOS should be simple, if OpenGL support is good enough
+  - I've tried running it inside a VirtualBox VM, but I've got issues creating an OpenGL context
+- iOS: not yet tested, and idk whether Java runs on iOS. "codenameone"?

 ## Build It